 Suitable for ages: 4 years and up.

-What it is: A Hama-beads set that comes with 2,500 beads, 2 pegboards and instructions.
+What it is: A Hama-beads set that comes with 2500 midi beads – which are 5mm in diameter – 1 square pegboard, 1 round pegboard, 1 mobile frame, ironing paper, thread, instructions and a pattern guide.
 Your child’s creations, once ironed, can be strung up into a space-themed mobile (mobile ring and string included).

 Why we love it: Most 5-year-olds love Hama beads and can literally spend hours concentrating on choosing the bead and making the patterns.
-We love this set because it not overtly either girly or boysie – and the idea of making the finished creations into a mobile is genius!
+We love this set because it’s pretty gender neutral – and the idea of making the finished creations into a mobile is genius!

-What it is: A bestselling board game for 2 to 4 players, where you have a set of items to buy, and you throw the dice to move from shop to shop, using your plastic money to buy your shopping before everyone else.
+What it is: A 25.5cm x 4.4cm x 22.1cm bestselling board game for 2 to 4 players, where you have a set of items to buy, and you throw the dice to move from shop to shop, using your plastic money to buy your shopping before everyone else.